 Use your imagination to make binge-foods seem unpleasant

 Let’s face it.
-However strong your weight loss mindset is, it is likely that sometimes, you will still eat something that you wish you hadn’t.
+However strong your mindset is, it is likely that sometimes, you will still eat something that you wish you hadn’t.
 I could tell you that you won’t, but it wouldn’t be realistic.
-One of the most important things about a weight loss mindset is that you can learn to forgive yourself when it happens.
+One of the most important things about a healthy relationship with food is that you can learn to forgive yourself when it happens.

 These three things can help us to forgive ourselves if we eat something we wish we hadn’t:

 All is not lost, unless you decide that it is.
-That is your choice, and your responsibility.
+That is your choice.

 Try to accept any ’blips’ as only a temporary setback.
 It is only an issue if you choose for it to be.
 You can just as easily choose to get back on track.